Yorkshire Cat Rescue and vets

 Vets used by our fosterers

-Because we have fosterers all around the county (and beyond!) it is often not practicable for the fosterers to return cats to Baildon or Westmount for ongoing treatment.
+Because we have fosterers all around the county (and beyond!) it is often not practicable for the fosterers to return cats to one of our partner vets for ongoing treatment.
 Sometimes we have to use vets local to the fosterer.
 (This also reduces the traveling time and therefore the stress for the cats).
 These vets vary in their approach to us - many of them offer a discount and because they get to know the fosterers who use them, they can offer direct advice and support that is invaluable in their care of the cats.

-Where possible, of course we do ask the fosterers to use Baildon (and West Mount to a lesser extent), but we consider the stress for the cat and the ability of the fosterer to travel when booking appointments.
+Where possible, of course we do ask the fosterers to use one of our partner vets, but we consider the stress for the cat and the ability of the fosterer to travel when booking appointments.

 Why don't we have an onsite practice ourselves?